South Africa » Amajuba Route » Amajuba Experience - Battlefield Guide

 Visit the Mission station at Rorke's Drift defended so heroically by the men of "B" company 2/24th Regiment as they fought a desperate 12-hour battle against fearful odds earning 11 Victoria Crosses in the process.

-This tour takes one day and includes a briefing the night before, visual information, a guide, visits to the drift at Rorke's Drift, the orientation centre and battlefield at Isandlwana, the museum and battlefield at Rorke's Drift, lunch and time permitting a tour of the fascinating, multifaceted museum at Talana.
+This tour takes one day, a guide, visits to the drift at Rorke’s Drift, the orientation centre and battlefield at Isandlwana, the museum and battlefield at Rorke’s Drift, Lunch can arranged at the Rorke’s Drift Hotel on the banks of the Buffalo River.

 THE TRANSVAAL WAR OF INDEPENDENCE 1880 – 1881